 This year we'll have only one section with all the teams.
 We'll be awarding special prizes for teams with all players from High-School, Middle School and Elementary school.
 Special prizes to All Girls team, etc.

 Will it be USCF Rated?

-Yes.
-And there are no guidelines for maximum or minimum ratings for players or teams.
+Also, there are no guidelines for maximum or minimum ratings for players or teams

 Normal USCF tournament rules DO apply, including touch move:

 - If you touch a piece when it is your turn, you must move it if it is legal;